Special education: Pakistan

-After independence (1947), Pakistan had to face some serious challenges, due to which no proper emphasis was given to special education and even education.
-Among other reasons, lack of resources, financial as well as human, was the major one in this context.
+After independence (1947), Pakistan had some serious challenges, due to which no proper emphasis was given to special education and even education.
+Among other reasons, lack of both financial and physical resources was the major challenge in this context.
 The need and importance of special education was felt in different educational policies of Pakistan in different times.
-At the first time, in its report, the Commission on National Education (1959) highlighted the importance of special education.
-After that the Education Policy (1972) and the National Policy and Implementation Programme (1979) gave some importance to this sector.
+In its first report, the Commission on National Education (1959) highlighted the importance of special education.
+After that, the Education Policy (1972) and the National Policy and Implementation Programme (1979) gave some importance to this sector.
 The same was also reflected in different medium-term (five-year) plans.
-This was felt more seriously when the Directorate General of Special Education, Islamabad formulated a draft National Policy for Special Education in 1986 and revised it in 1988 to bring it in line with the emerging needs of the disabled population.
-After that a special education policy was launched in 1999.
-The Government of Pakistan has launched a new National Policy for Persons with Disabilities in 2002, which is dynamically being implemented.
+This was felt more seriously when the Directorate General of Special Education, Islamabad, formulated a draft National Policy for Special Education in 1986 and revised it in 1988 to bring it in-line with the emerging needs of the disabled population.
+After that, a special education policy was launched in 1999.
+The Government of Pakistan has launched a new National Policy for Persons with Disabilities in 2002, which is being implemented dynamically.

+Philippines

+In the Philippines there is a lack of experts and healthcare professionals such as developmental pediatricians to conduct assessments for learners with disabilities.
+In 2024 there are only 96 developmental and behavioral pediatrics experts nationwide.

+The Department of Education (DepEd) proposed in the budget for 2026 an allocation more than 1 billion pesos for its Special Needs Education program.

+Republic Act No. 11650 or the "Instituting a Policy of Inclusion And Services for Learners with Disabilities in Support of Inclusive Education Act" was signed into law on March 11, 2022.
+The law provides for the initial establishment of an Inclusive Learning Resource Centers (ILRC) in every city and municipality.

+In the Province of Isabela, the Municipality of Cabagan constructed an Inclusive Learning Resource Center (ILRC) funded through the FY Seal of Good Local Governance Incentive Fund (SGLGIF) from the Department of Interior and Local Government (DILG).

+Initial conversion SPED Centers into prototype Inclusive Learning Resource Centers was mandated by DepEd Order No. 45-2021.

 Singapore

 Special education is regulated centrally by the Singapore Ministry of Education.
-Both special schools and integration into mainstream schools are options for students with special educational needs, but most disabled students are placed in special schools.
+Both special schools and integration into mainstream schools are options for students with special educational needs, but most students with disabilities are placed in special schools.

-Disabled students who want accommodations on national exams must provide appropriate documentation to prove that they are disabled.
-Accommodations, but not modifications (e.g., simpler questions) are normally approved if they are similar to the accommodations already being used in everyday schoolwork, with the goal of maintaining the exam's integrity while not having students unfairly disadvantaged by factors that are unrelated to what is being tested.
+Students with disabilities who want accommodations on national exams must provide appropriate documentation to prove that they are disabled.
+Accommodations, but not modifications (e.g., simpler questions) are normally approved if they are similar to the accommodations already being used in everyday schoolwork.
+The goal of this is to maintain the exam's integrity while not having students unfairly disadvantaged by factors that are unrelated to what is being tested.
 The accommodations are listed on the Primary School Leaving Exam.